DavideCarvalho/monad.ts/README.md

 ```

 Either is in experimental stage, implementation may change based on feedbacks, so please, give your opinion about it on issues.

+## Monad Types
+Since Monads can throw error and stop your bind chain (like the cases we saw on either), they have two types to tell if everything ocurred alright or not:
+- Maybe: Monad is a Maybe type if your operations ocurred until the end
+- Nothing: If an error occured during any of your bindings, the result of your Monad will be a Nothing Monad
+If you use `Monad.of()` passing a falsey Monad value, it will be registered as an Nothing Monad.

+To get the type of your Monad, you can use the method `getMonadType(): string`, and it will return the Monad type as a String.